 This all happened a long time ago and the details are not crystal clear.
 However, if I shut my eyes & take myself back in time, I can feel the same physical sensations of tightness & pressure building.
 Going to the gym was supposed to help release stress yet I would leave feeling more het up than when I arrived.
 I knew that something had to change.

 Trying something different

-Having already paid my gym membership I checked the class timetable & booked myself in for yoga the following week.
+Having already paid for my gym membership I checked the class timetable & booked myself in for a yoga class the following week.
 I had no idea what to expect but the thought of being in a quiet studio for an hour was more appealing than my usual workout.
 I knew nothing about yoga & its benefits.
 However, it only took one class for me to know that I enjoyed it and I felt better for it.
 Much better!
 I appreciated the calmness of the class environment.

 The benefit of hindsight

 Twenty years on I have learned a thing or two about the detrimental effect of stress on our health & well-being.
 I also know a bit more about yoga.
 Our nervous system is continually stimulated as we go from one busy environment to another.
 It is all too common to be switched on twenty-four-seven.
 We are practised at being switched on & less adept at switching off.

 “Yoga takes you into the present moment, the only place where life exists.” – Patañjali –